asfantala/data-structures-and-algorithms/insertion/README.md

 ### Complexity
 - insertion sort has a time complexity of O(n^2)
-- space complexity of insertion sort is O(1)
+- The space complexity of the insertion sort algorithm is O(n) because it requires additional space for the sorted array